opulo-inc/ohai/docs/lumen/staging-plate/index.md

 #### Installing nozzle-rack

-*   Attach the finished nozzle-rack to the staging-plate with 2x M3x10 bolts and 2x M3 hex nuts
+*   Attach the finished nozzle-rack to the staging-plate with 2x `M3x10-hex-bolt` and 2x `M3-wing-nut`
 	*   The text on nozzle-rack should match the orientation of the staging-plate column numbers

 	<img src="img/image31.jpg" width="60%"/>

+	!!!note "This photo is out of date"

 * * *